-Education and Workforce Development Object tive Lifelong learning is recognized as critical to empower ed people Strategy Tasks and Partners Benchmarks By 2022, students in the region will have increased opportunities for students to participate in workplace learning with a variety of industries.
-Tasks Stakeholders will develop an employer pipeline for student internships, apprenticeships, and summer employment programs.
-CEDA will dedicate staffing to continue the Clearwater Basin Collaborative Youth Conservation Program that provides summer workplace learning opportunities in natural resource management.
-Stakeholders will increase high school students' awareness of apprenticeship programs through connectivity with counselors, providing information/educational materials, social media.
-Workplace learning opportunities such as student internship, apprenticeship, and summer employment programs increase by 20 percent in the region.
+Education and Workforce Development Objective Lifelong learning is recognized as critical to empowered people Strategy Tasks and Partners Benchmarks By 2021, students in the region will have increased opportunities for students to participate in workplace learning with a variety of industries.
+Tasks Develop an employer pipeline for student internship, apprenticeship, and summer employment programs Increase high school students' awareness of apprenticeship programs through connectivity with counselors, providing information/educational materials, social media Partners ID Department of Labor School Districts Higher Education CEDA Dream It Do It Council Local ED Professionals Workplace learning opportunities such as student internship, apprenticeship, and summer employment programs increase by 20 percent in the region By 2022, the region will have collaborative marketing strategies for training and education for the highest-in-demand occupations in the District.
+Tasks Develop in-demand occupations map Hold four job fairs per year, two targeted at students, two targeted at adult workers Decrease in open in-demand positions in the region by 10 percent Develop professional development workshops to address immediate workforce/industry needs

-CEDA and NIMA will develop promotional plan and materials to market the NIMA Machining and Fabrication Federal Apprenticeship Program to launch the program that provides students 16 - 18 years of age to get work experience in machining or fabrication.
-Partners ID Department of Labor School Districts Higher Education Inland Northwest Workforce Council NIMA Valley Vision Local ED Professionals By 2022, the regional will have collaborative marketing strategies for training and education for the highest-in-demand occupations in the District.
-Tasks Stakeholders will hold four job fairs per year, two targeted at students, two targeted at adult workers.
-CEDA and partners will continue coordination of the annual Dream It Do It Here Youth Conference which reaches five hundred tenth and eleventh grade students each year.
-CEDA will implement an 8 th Grade Career Awareness Workshop and the DIDI 500 STEM Education competition to connect students to regional employers, industries, and potential careers.
-Decrease in open in-demand positions in the region by 10 percent.